attack-monkey/Lean-Functional-Typescript/README.md

 ```

-None of the functions are 'bound' to `this` in a class / constructor, and instead can work on any values that meet their call signature.
+The functions can now work on any values that meet their call signature.
 Simplicity and flexibility are baked in. **This is major part of what Lean is all about**

 **In Lean, the focus is on data that meets the call signature of the function.**